ashwaniraj0813/wowchat/README.md

 2. Navigate to the project directory:
 3. Install dependencies (do this in both server and client directory): npm install
 4. For server-side go to server file and run node index.js
-5. For client run go to client file run npm start
+5. For client-side go to client file and run npm start

 •	Running the App